Homological Filling and Minimal Varifolds in Four-Dimensional Einstein Manifolds: Sobolev inequality and Einstein -regularity

-This a specialization of Cheeger--Naber's bubble--tree construction \cite[Theorem~8.64]{cheeger2014regularity} to the Einstein class, using the $\varepsilon$-regularity Theorem~\ref{thm:eps_reg_Einstein} and the global $L^2$-bound of Theorem~\ref{thm:L2}.
+This is the specialization of Cheeger--Naber's bubble--tree construction \cite[Theorem~8.63]{cheeger2014regularity} to the Einstein class.
+The displayed decomposition above is their formula~(8.64).
 We denote the adjacency relations between bodies and necks as a rooted tree with root $\Bb^1$ and denote by $\Tt^i_j$ the subtree with root $\Bb^i_j$.